giorgosmamakoukas/MemoryEfficientStableLDS/prepare_data/README.md

 # Data Preparation

-In this page we show how to prepare the data in the format necessary for running our algorithms.
-The code has been tested in `Python 3.7.5`.
+In this page we show you how to prepare the data in the format necessary for running our algorithms.
+The code has been tested for `Python 3.7.5` in a MacOS operating system.

 ## Requirements